pydicom/pydicom/README.md

 Decompressing RLE *Pixel Data* only requires NumPy, however it can be quite slow.
 You may want to consider [installing one or more additional Python libraries](https://pydicom.github.io/pydicom/stable/old/image_data_compression.html) to speed up the process.

 ### Compressing *Pixel Data*
 Information on compressing *Pixel Data* using one of the below formats can be found in the corresponding [encoding guides](https://pydicom.github.io/pydicom/stable/guides/encoding/index.html).
-These guides cover the specific requirements for each encoding method and we recommended you be familiar with them when performing image compression.
+These guides cover the specific requirements for each encoding method and we recommend you be familiar with them when performing image compression.

 #### JPEG-LS, JPEG 2000
 Compressing image data from an ``ndarray`` or ``bytes`` object to JPEG-LS or JPEG 2000 requires installing the following: